idiocc/goa/documentary/index/index.md

 ## Goa

-Goa is the same application, as Koa.
+Goa is the same application as _Koa_.
 It has the same interface for the app object, as well as context, request and response API.

 <table>
 <!-- block-start -->